-The view range from the magnificence of the Colosseum and Fori Imperiali to the churches of the old town, from the Tiber River to the Jewish Ghetto, from Piazza del Campidoglio to the Quirinale and from the modern EUR district to the characteristic Castelli Romani.
+From the “Terrazza delle Quadrighe”, at the top of the Complesso del Vittoriano, you can apreciate a truly breathtaking view.
+Two panoramic lifts allow you to reach the highest point of the building, where you can see Rome from at 360 degrees.
+The view ranges from the majesty of the Colosseum and the Imperial Fora to the churches of the historic center, from the Tiber to the Ancient Jewish Ghetto, from Piazza del Campidoglio to the Quirinale, from the contemporary architecture of the EUR district to the characteristic Castelli Romani area.

 A few steps from the suggestive alleys that wind around the Trevi Fountain and via del Corso, the heart of the Capitoline shopping, stands the charming terrace of the Quirinale, one of the privileged panoramic points over the city.
 Although not very high, the belvedere nonetheless offers a scenario as far as the eye can see over iconic places such as the St. Peter's Dome and a sea of near and far roofs silhouetted against the sky.
 If you look for a higher view, extraordinary during the day but even more so at dusk and in the evening, when it is open to the public, you can enter the magnificent building overlooking the square, the Scuderie del Quirinale.
 From the window located on the third floor, designed by Gae Aulenti, you can enjoy a 180-degree panorama from the most elevated of the Seven Hills of Rome.